-- 7.2 The Council does not have an approved Revenue Budget beyond the current financial year. - 7.3 The Executive Leadership Team are developing detailed budget pressures for individual financial years through to 2025/26 which will include specific assumptions in relation to energy, inflation and increasing demand / need.
-These pressures will supersede the high-level assumptions included in section four of the Medium-Term Financial Plan. - 7.4 The Executive Leadership Team are identifying pressures and developing proposals for funding these pressures in line with the approved Financial Strategy and Principles and strategic objective in the Corporate Plan as follows - - Tackling poverty - Tackling climate change and supporting sustainable places - Growing a sustainable and inclusive local economy - Enabling our children and young people to achieve their full potential - Protecting and caring for our most vulnerable people - Supporting and promoting physical and mental wellbeing - Placing communities at the heart of how we work - 7.5 In line with the agreed financial principles, the Executive Leadership Team are preparing budget submissions for 2023/24, 2024/25 and 2025/26 for formal consideration at the special meeting of the Council on 22 February 2023. - 7.6 ACTION: The Council is asked to approve the setting of the 2023/24 Final Revenue Budget and 2024/25 & 2025/26 Provisional Revenue Budgets on 23 February 2023. - 7.7 Budget submissions will be shared with elected members from late October 2022 to allow for scrutiny of proposals.
+- 8.4 The Executive Leadership Team are updating the previously approved expenditure pressures for 2024/25 and 25/26 and preparing new pressures for 2026/27.
+These pressures will supersede the high-level assumptions included in section four of the Medium-Term Financial Plan. - 8.5 ACTION: The Council is asked to approve the setting of the 2024/25 Final Revenue Budget, updating of the 2025/26 Provisional Revenue Budget and setting of the 2026/27 Provisional Revenue Budget on 28 February 2024. - 8.6 A reminder of decisions taken on 1 March 2023 will be shared with elected members in October 2023.
+Updated Revenue Budget submissions will be shared with elected members from November 2023 to allow for scrutiny of proposals.
 To streamline the process for both elected members and officers, briefings will be provided when there have been significant changes or material developments impacting on the Council.
 These will include when budget submissions are available for elected member consideration, and the publication of the Scottish Budget / Local Government Finance Circular later in the year.